Penningtons Manches Cooper LLP

 Additionally, the data subject may request a copy of the personal data being processed.

-• Data subjects have the right to request restriction of the processing of personal data, which means that the data may only be processed for limited purposes as defined in article 18 UK GDPR.
+Data subjects have the right to request restriction of the processing of personal data, if one of the reasons as listed in article 18 UK GDPR apply.

-Data subjects have the right to object to the processing of personal data for marketing purposes, including profiling.
+Data subjects have the right to object to the processing of personal data for marketing purposes, including profiling related to marketing.
+Under the DUAA 2025 data subjects have the right to object to processing where the lawful basis relied upon is RLI (section 70) (from a date to be appointed).

 This is a summary only and there are some qualifications and limitations to these rights which may be relevant.